city41/breakouts/README.md

 ## Thanks!

-Thanks to Addy Osmani, Sindre Sorhus and everyone else involved with TodoMVC for the idea and inspiration
+Thanks to Addy Osmani, Sindre Sorhus and everyone else involved with TodoMVC for the idea and inspiration.
+Also thanks to everyone who is contributing new implementations and suggestions.